Reading time: 10 minutes

 - Manipulation: Statements like “Let’s just forget about it and move on” or “I said I’m sorry, what more do you want?” are to placate or silence the other person, without any true intent to resolve the issue or change behavior.

-Narcissistic apologies can make it hard for a relationship to move forward.
-Most of their relationships last as long as the non-narcissist keeps making concessions and sacrifices.
+Most narcissistic relationships last as long as the non-narcissist keeps making concessions and sacrifices.

-- The other person feels frustrated, invalidated, and unable to trust the relationship.
+- Lets the other person stay frustrated, invalidated, and unable to trust the relationship.

 - Superficial Understanding of Harm: Since they cannot truly understand others’ feelings, they cannot grasp the severity of the hurt their actions caused.
 So their apologies are emotionally shallow, which doesn’t move the other person.